 Since saturated fat is blamed for everything from cardiovascular disease to diabetes, it's no surprise that a number of controlled trials have asked if saturated fat feeding causes insulin resistance when compared to other fats.
 From the way the evidence is sometimes portrayed, you might think it does.
 However, a careful review of the literature reveals that this position is exaggerated, to put it mildly (1).

-The glycemic index, a measure of how much a specific carbohydrate food raises blood sugar, is another darling of the diet-health literature.
+The glycemic index, a measure of how much a specific carbohydrate food raises blood sugar, is another common concept in the diet-health literature.
 On the surface, it makes sense: if excess blood sugar is harmful, then foods that increase blood sugar should be harmful.
-Despite evidence from observational studies, controlled trials as long as 1.5 years have shown that the glycemic index does not influence insulin sensitivity or body fat gain (2, 3, 4).
+Despite evidence from observational studies, controlled trials as long as 1.5 years have shown that the glycemic index does not influence insulin sensitivity or body fatness (2, 3, 4).
 The observational studies may be confounded by the fact that white flour and sugar are the two main high-glycemic foods in most Western diets.
 Most industrially processed carbohydrate foods also have a high glycemic index, but that doesn't imply that their high glycemic index is the reason they're harmful.

 All of this is easy for me to accept, because I'm familiar with examples of traditional cultures eating absurd amounts of saturated fat and/or high-glycemic carbohydrate, and not developing metabolic disease (5, 6, 7).
 I believe the key is that their food is not industrially processed (along with exercise, sunlight exposure, and probably other factors).

-A large new study just published in the American Journal of Clinical nutrition has placed the final nail in the coffin: neither saturated fat nor high glycemic carbohydrate influence insulin sensitivity in humans, at least on the timescale of most controlled trials (8).
+A large new study just published in the American Journal of Clinical nutrition has taken the evidence to a new level (8).
 At 6 months and 720 participants, it was both the largest and one of the longest studies to address the question.
 Participants were assigned to one of the following diets: